LearnFintech

 3. Product Velocity as a Differentiation

 Traditional banks build products in years; SoFi builds in months.
-Their "all-in-one" app strategy works because they can cross-sell 2.5 products per member on average, effectively making their customer acquisition cost (CAC) pay for itself multiple times over.
+Their "all-in-one" app strategy works because each new member can be cross-sold the next product at near-zero marginal CAC — 13.65M members already hold 20.17M products — so acquisition cost pays for itself multiple times over.

 4. B2B Infrastructure as a Hedge